shelbybrad/shelbybrad.github.io/collections/_docs/content-guide/grammar-mechanics.md

 When writing about US currency, use the dollar sign before the amount.
 Include a decimal and number of cents if more than 0.

 > $20

 > $19.99

 When writing about other currencies, follow the same symbol-amount format:

 > ¥1
 > €1

+Defer to Nick Kolenda's [Pricing psychology](https://www.nickkolenda.com/psychological-pricing-strategies/) when setting the price of any product on the site.
+The goal for any price should be:

+  1. Ensuring an acceptable profit margin
+  2. Being honest
+  3. Enticing the prospective buyer

 ### Telephone numbers